Employment Based Immigration Effective Immigration Solutions

 Our attorneys and paralegals represent local, national and multi-national companies with regard to their immigration needs in such industries as software, information technology, design, construction, manufacturing, utilities, arts, sports, health care, and other fields.
 Our team is composed of attorneys licensed in many states of the US as well as other countries such as France and the UK, tailoring optimal strategies to our foreign clients, as well as efficient procedures of compliance.

-EB2 visa
+EB2 Visa

 Foreign professionals with advanced degrees and those with exceptional ability may qualify for EB2 visas.
 EB2-1 classification can be obtained by foreign nationals, who are members of the professions and who hold advanced degrees, including a person who holds a baccalaureate degree and has at least five years progressive experience in the profession.
 EB2-2 is available for individuals who possess “exceptional ability” in the sciences, arts or business.